MrKev312/JustDanceEditor/README.md

 9. Profit!

 ## Adding a song to the game
+### Automatically
+Make sure that your output folder is a valid cache folder, and it will be automatically added to the cache.
+### Manually
 Copy the output files to your cache and add the info in ``cachingStatus.json`` to the game's ``cachingStatus.json``.

 ## Bug Reporting